globe-and-citizen/layer8-middleware-rs/PingoraCheetSheet.md

 # Pingora Cheet Sheet

+This is companion documentation for the examples here: https://github.com/cloudflare/pingora/tree/main/pingora-proxy/examples

 This cheat sheet is data from some examples I have used and things I learnt at runtime when working with Pingora through trial and error.
 Please help contribute some if you have more examples or gotchas to add to reduce paper-cuts and bad dev experiences.